Intercalated BMedSci Degree

 - Development of an innervated 3D tissue-engineered oral mucosa model

-Supervisors: Professor FM Boissonade, Dr C Murdoch and Dr HE Colley
+Supervisors: Prof FM Boissonade, Prof DW Lambert, Prof C Murdoch and Dr HE Colley

 Over the last decade our understanding of epithelial and stromal cell interaction has been greatly enhanced by the development of a wide range of 3D tissue-engineered constructs including models of skin and oral mucosa.
 These 3D tissue-engineered models can be used for a wide variety of purposes such as studies of toxicity, wound healing, tumour biology, and other skin disease.
 In addition to their uses for in vitro investigations, they are also beginning to deliver benefit in the clinic (usually in small-scale reconstructive surgery procedures).
 A number of cell types have been incorporated into these systems, thus allowing a closer approximation to the conditions found in human skin and oral mucosa in vivo.
 These cell types include keratinocytes, dermal fibroblasts and a range of immune cells.
 However to date there are very few models of skin or oral mucosa that incorporate neuronal cells.